 Students are required to complete a minimum of 59 semester hours beyond the Master's degree and COAMFTE standard Master's degree curriculum requirements.
 Some students may be required to enroll in more than the minimum required semester hours to comply with COAMFTE standards or to complete dissertation credit hours.
 Students must be continuously enrolled in the program until completion of the dissertation and internship unless excused for medical purposes.
-Once a student enrolls in dissertation credits until the point of graduation, including enrollment during the summer semester (unless excused by an ECU Medical Leave).
+Once a student enrolls in dissertation credits for the first time, they must stay continuously enrolled in dissertation credits until the point of graduation, including enrollment during the summer semester (unless excused by an ECU Medical Leave).
 Students who registered for summer credits or defended during the summer but did not complete their dissertation edits and submission by the summer deadline must register for fall dissertation credits.